Kyle Bass: Early life and education

-Bass was born in Miami, Florida, where his father managed the Fontainebleau Hotel.
-His father later moved the family to Dallas, Texas, where he managed the Dallas Convention and Visitors Bureau.
-Bass attended Texas Christian University on an academic and Division I diving scholarship, and was a member of the Kappa Sigma fraternity at the university from 1989 to 1991.
-In 1992, he graduated with honors, earning a B.B.A. in finance with a concentration in real estate.
+Bass graduated from Lamar High School in Arlington, Texas.
+His father, Charles Bass, was a career tourism executive who managed the Fontainebleau Miami Beach Hotel and the Dallas Convention and Visitors Bureau.
+Bass attended Texas Christian University on an academic and Division I diving scholarship, and was a member of Kappa Sigma fraternity at the university from 1989 to 1991.
+He graduated with honors in 1992, earning a B.B.A. in finance with a concentration in real estate.

 Bass worked as a stockbroker in the Dallas office of Bear Stearns in the 1990s.
 He identified stocks that appeared to be overvalued or fraudulent from East German shipyards to Texas mortgage lenders.
-Once he had enough to launch his fund, he started making bets against subprime mortgage.
+Once he had enough to launch his fund, he started making bets against subprime mortgages.

 Career

 Before founding Hayman Capital Management in 2005, Bass briefly worked at Prudential Securities from 1992 to 1994 before joining Bear Stearns in 1994.
 At Bear Stearns, he rose through the ranks rapidly, becoming a senior managing director at the age of 28 – among the youngest in the firm's history to carry such a title.

 In 2001, he joined Legg Mason, signing a five-year deal to form the firm's first institutional equity office in Texas.
 There, he advised hedge funds and other institutional clients on special situation investment strategies.

 In December 2005, when Legg Mason sold the portion of the business where he worked, Bass left Legg Mason and started Hayman Capital Management to serve as the investment manager to a "global special situations" hedge fund that he planned to launch.
 Bass launched Hayman Capital Management, L.P., with $33 million in assets under management – $5 million he had saved on his own and the balance he had raised from outside investors.

 In 2007, Bass testified as an expert witness before the U.S. House Financial Services Subcommittee on Capital Markets and Government-Sponsored Enterprises.
 During his testimony, he addressed: i) the role of credit rating agencies in the structured finance market and ii) policy measures that could be taken to minimize inherent conflicts of interest between rating agencies and issuers.

 In 2010, Bass testified before the Financial Crisis Inquiry Commission.
 During his testimony, he addressed his analysis of the factors that caused the crisis.

 From August 2010 to May 2019, Bass was a member of the Board of Directors of the University of Texas/Texas A&M Investment Management Company (UTIMCO), an endowment fund for Texas public universities.